How Much Does General Liability Insurance Cost in California?

 California's Industry-Specific Regulations and Mandates

 California cannabis businesses can't operate legally without general liability insurance: $2 million aggregate, $1 million per occurrence.
-Certain licensed trades face similar minimums.
+Certain licensed trades have similar minimums.
 These industry-specific requirements push coverage higher than standard businesses need, which means higher premiums.

 All these requirements add compliance costs and liability exposure on top of what regular general liability covers across California.